AkiraBrown/rc_test_part_1/ReadMe.md

 sendRequests();
 ```

-However I didn't have the resources to test this in an deployed server.
+However I didn't have the resources to test this in an deployed server at scale.